Theger14/fyp-ma-13/README.md

 ## `fyp-models/poc_tl_all_cv.ipynb`

-This notebook is focused on model creation, model training and model evaluation.
+This notebook is focused on model creation, model training, and model evaluation.

 ### Outline